akashnag/ash/PYPI_README.md

 ## Colors

 If you are using the default Ubuntu terminal, to enable 256 make sure your `TERM` variable is set to `xterm-256color`.
-After **ash** runs for the first time, it creates a `.ashedrc` file inside your home directory.
+After **ash** runs for the first time, it creates a `theme.txt` file inside your home directory.
 You can edit that file directly to change how **ash** looks on your system.
 The RGB triplets listed in that file range from 0--255.
-If you want to reset **ash** to its default colors, delete the configuration file using: `rm ~/.ashedrc`.
+If you want to reset **ash** to its default colors, delete the configuration file using: `rm ~/.ash-editor/theme.txt`.

 ## Usage